 Welcome!
-Our Wounded Veteran Family Care Program (WVFCP) is designed to help the silent support team of severely wounded, ill, or injured veterans – caregivers who provide daily substantial care and minor children in the home.
+Our Wounded Veteran Family Care Program (WVFCP) is designed to help the silent support team of seriously wounded, ill, or injured veterans – caregivers who provide daily substantial care and minor children in the home.
 If that sounds like you or someone you know, read on!

 Who We Serve